-The compulsory Deep dive introduces you to diving below 60 ft (18m), to a maximum of 100 ft (30m) and should introduce you to the concepts of more detailed gas management and planning also the use of a Pony bottle as a back up air supply.
-Although you personally may not observe the recommended maximum depths as an Open Water diver, these are important for many reasons detailed here.
+The compulsory Deep dive introduces you to diving below 60 ft (18 m), to a maximum of 100 ft (30 m) and should introduce you to the concepts of more detailed gas management and planning also the use of a Pony bottle as a back up air supply.

 The Navigation dive is an extension of what you learned at Open Water and builds upon the simple navigation skills you already have.
 I like to complete the navigation dive early in the course and then give my students an opportunity to navigate themselves during our fun dives.

-There is a section of the course entitled “thinking like a diver” which emphasises safety checks, dive planning and all the other factors which will help you become a safer diver.
+There is a section of the course entitled “thinking like a diver” which emphasizes safety checks, dive planning and all the other factors which will help you become a safer diver.

 Like most courses this one can be split with different locations / instructors but personally I do not think this is a good idea, I believe the course should be structured and tailored to the student, I also feel that the whole course should be about improving my students dive standards.
 You need to stick with one Instructor to get the best out of this course.

 Padi Rescue Diver:

 Once you have passed your Advanced Open water your next step is the Padi Rescue Diver course.

 You will find this course differs greatly from any of the other courses you have taken before.

 There is still a substantial academic study component, confined water training and open water training but the challenges you will face in the Padi Rescue Diver course will change your perspectives of diving and encourage you to look outside yourself and tune in more to the divers around you.